roikonen/scalablemodeling/README.md

 - **Scalability supports resilience** by allowing systems to redistribute load, isolate failures and add resources to minimize the risk of total failure.
-- **Scalability supports responsiveness** because it enables **elasticity\*** — the ability to dynamically scale resources based on demand.
-When traffic spikes, an elastic (scalable) system can spin up additional application servers, database replicas and other resources.
+- **Scalability supports responsiveness** because it enables **elasticity***.
+When traffic spikes, an elastic system can spin up additional application servers, database replicas and other resources.
 This prevents latency bottlenecks and helps maintain fast, consistent response times even under pressure.

 \*) **Elasticity** is the *runtime expression* of scalability — it’s the system’s ability to **automatically scale up or down** in response to current demand.